 - One-third of all fatal accidents involved drunk drivers.

 - Nearly half of all vehicle passengers who were killed were not wearing seat belts.

 - Ten percent of fatal crashes were due to distracted drivers.

 - Almost 3 percent of fatal crashes were caused by drowsy drivers.

-Is there any question that more drivers are now more distracted due to smart phone use?
-The increase risk of harm on the roadways due to driver distraction is clear.
-Drivers cannot safely multi-task.
+Is there any question that more drivers are now more distracted due to smartphone use?
+The increased risk of harm on the roadways due to driver distraction is clear.
+Drivers cannot safely multitask.
 Driving must be the sole focus of a driver’s attention.

 According to NHTSA research, 94 percent of all traffic accidents are due to poor decisions made by the driver.
 The Administration will be conducting meetings around the country with state officials to receive input on what measures need to be implemented in order to reduce traffic fatalities.